 Access to accurate and timely financial information is essential for successful grants management.
 It is wise to review charges on sponsored accounts at least monthly in order to identify and correct errors as quickly as possible.
-The University provides three reports via the Common Reporting Environment for the Warehouse (CREW) and Oracle Business Intelligence (OBI) that are especially important for monitoring sponsored accounts: the Grants Financial Dashboard, the Detail Listing, and the Invalid Code Combination Report.
+The University provides reports in HART (Harvard Analytics and Reporting Tool) that are especially important for monitoring sponsored accounts: the Grants Financial Dashboard, the Detail Listing, and the Invalid Code Combination Report.
 See the monthly monitoring checklist to help guide you through the review process.

-Like the Grants Financial Dashboard mentioned above, the Detail Listing report should be reviewed each month and its transactions reconciled to appointment, purchasing, and travel data.
+Like the Grants Financial Dashboard mentioned above, the Transaction Listing report should be reviewed each month and its transactions reconciled to appointment, purchasing, and travel data.
 Detail Listings record individual transactions in a specified period, sorted and subtotaled by a multitude of possible input parameters (e.g. Tub, Org, Object Code, Transaction Date, Fund, Activity, Root, etc.).
-Like the PER, the Detail Listing is available in CREW, and output is in either .pdf or .csv format.
-There is a somewhat simpler and more readable sibling, the Detail Listing Lite, which has fewer columns and is only available as .pdf output.
+Like the PER, the Transaction Listing is available in OBI, and output is in either excel or .csv format.

 The HART ICC report should be reviewed monthly, and any invalid coding should be corrected via a journal transfer (with appropriate cost transfer documentation for federal awards).
 The Invalid Code Combination Report (ICC), located in the Grants Management Folder under Dashboards in OBI, alerts the user to transactions posted using combinations of Chart of Accounts values that were either not part of the initial account setup or not “cross validated” subsequent to account setup.